 Of course, you could visit here year-round and have a lovely time.
 However, I highly recommend visiting the Old Town Square around the holidays in December, as this area has the most beautiful Christmas market complete with gorgeous stands selling sausages, mulled wine, Christmas baubles, and plenty of trdelnik, a delicious chimney cake baked over a fire and covered in cinnamon and sugar.

 This area is also magical around Christmastime for the stage on the square that has choirs, dancers, and more showing the Christmas traditions of Prague!

-We were lucky enough to visit during St. Nicholas Day (December 5) last year and particularly enjoyed the people dressed as Santa, devils, or angels.
+We were lucky enough to visit during St. Nicholas Day (December 5) in 2019 and particularly enjoyed the people dressed as Santa, devils, or angels.
 They ask children if they were well behaved this year and if they say, “yes,” and sing a song or recite a poem, they get a treat, if not, they will get a lump of cold or potato, and if they are very bad, they’ll be sent to hell in the devil’s sack.
 It is easy to understand why most children will sing loudly as Santa approaches in hopes of a treat instead!

 But no matter the time of year you visit, definitely wander along the Old Town Square and have a trdelnik with ice cream.
 They’re famous here!

 Old Town Square Address: Staromestske nam, 11000 Stare Mesto, Czechia